stanford-cs248/draw-svg/README.md

 ### What You Need to Do

-The assignment is divided into four major tasks, which are described below in the order the course staff suggests you attempt them.
+The assignment is divided into five major tasks, which are described below in the order the course staff suggests you attempt them.
 You are of course allowed to do the assignment in any order you choose.
 Do not forget the writeup!

 #### Getting Acquainted with the Starter Code